ShadowMaster223/SteveHClient/README.md

 Based on Wurst and Meteor

-## 1.4 out soon!
+# 1.4
-Tp aura and .d compatibility
+Tp aura and .d set upcompatibility

 ## Installation
-Download from releases and put in mods folder
+Download Jar from releases and put in mods folder

+Fabric only!

 Let me what to add